Helping to protect the coastal heritage of Harpswell

 News & Information

-Gather with friends & neighbors to enjoy the many locally made breakfast items such as grits, quiche, casseroles, bacon, sausage, potatoes, fruit, breads, sweets and much much more!
+Gather with friends and neighbors and enjoy locally made breakfast items such as grits, quiche, casseroles, bacon, sausage, potatoes, fruit, bread, sweets and much more!

 • Gentrification and the Working Waterfront Discussion Series August 15, 2023